EmasXP/gaslawork/README.md

 ## Dependency container

-You do not need to use a dependency container if you do not want to.
+You do not have to use a dependency container if you do not want to.
 You can skip this section if you don't want to use a dependency container in Gaslawork (and if you are not curious about how it works).

-Gaslaworks ships with it's own dependency container, and you are free to change to another one as long as it implements the [PSR-11](https://www.php-fig.org/psr/psr-11/) interfaces.
-This section is going to explain how to use Gaslawork's build-in dependency container, but I'm also going to describe how to change to another own further down.
+Gaslawork ships with its own dependency container, and you are free to change to another one as long as it implements the [PSR-11](https://www.php-fig.org/psr/psr-11/) interfaces.
+This section is going to explain how to use Gaslawork's build-in dependency container, but I'm also going to describe how to change to another one further down.

 ### Setting up services

 There are two ways of setting up the container, and you can mix them both.
-The first way is so pass the container to the App constructor:
+The first way is to pass the container to the App constructor:

 ```php
 $container = (new \Gaslawork\Container)